jdmar3/inls161/_posts/2017-07-11-text-conversion.md

 2. Find a highly structured document on [Project Gutenberg](https://gutenberg.org).
 Highly structured == lots of headings, subheadings, chapters, etc. Think [US Constitution](http://www.gutenberg.org/ebooks/5) or some [poetry](http://www.gutenberg.org/ebooks/1459).
 4. Use `wget` to download the plaintext file into your repository directory.
 5. `git add` and `git commit` the file.
 6. Open the file in the CodeAnywhere text editor and add markup to it using Markdown.
-Refer to your cheatsheet.
+Refer to your cheatsheet.{% marginnote 'mdtutorial' 'The Markdown Tutorial page is a GREAT way to get yourselves comfortable with using Markdown very, very quickly.
+I recommend going through the entire thing ASAP. http://www.markdowntutorial.com/' %}
 7. Add links to other resources as well as structural and stylistic elements.
 8. `git commit` your changes and then `git push` them to your new repo.

 Later we will work with this source file, so make sure that it is something you like.

 # For next time